Battle of Mosul (2016–2017): Turkish involvement

 The involvement of Turkey in the operation has considerably strained its relations with Iraq.
 Turkey has 1,500 to 2,000 soldiers in Iraq, including 500 Turkish soldiers deployed to a base near Bashiqa, where they trained 1,500 Iraqi Sunni volunteers, mainly Turkmens, and Arabs to recapture Mosul from ISIL.
 Turkey's participation is against the wishes of the Iraqi government, which has said the Turks are violating Iraq's sovereignty.
 Turkey has refused to withdraw its forces.
-Turkish President Recep Tayyip Erdogan told the Turkish parliament on 1 October, "We will play a role in the Mosul liberation operation and no one can prevent us from participating," and said their presence was to ensure that Mosul did not fall to Kurdish or Shia control and become a threat to Turkey.
+Turkish President Recep Tayyip Erdoğan told the Turkish parliament on 1 October, "We will play a role in the Mosul liberation operation and no one can prevent us from participating," and said their presence was to ensure that Mosul did not fall to Kurdish or Shia control and become a threat to Turkey.
 Turkey's presence was criticized by Kurds in northern Iraq, and thousands of protestors demonstrated at the Turkish Embassy in Baghdad on 18 October, demanding Turkish forces withdraw from Iraq.
 The United States has reportedly attempted to persuade Iraq to cooperate with Turkey on the Mosul offensive.
 Al-Abadi declined the offer of Turkish assistance, saying, "I know that the Turks want to participate.
 We tell them thank you, this is something the Iraqis will handle and the Iraqis will liberate Mosul and the rest of the territories."
 However, on 23 October, Turkish Prime Minister Binali Yıldırım announced Turkish troops had fired on ISIL positions near Mosul after requests for assistance from the Peshmerga.

 The situation between Turkey and Iraq escalated on 1 November, the day Iraqi forces entered Mosul.
 Turkey announced it was sending tanks and artillery from Ankara to Silopi near the Iraqi border.
 Turkey's Minister of Defense Fikri Işık said the deployment was a move to "prepare for "important developments" in the region and be ready for any possible scenario" and stated that "further action can be taken if Turkey's red lines are crossed" warning Shi'ite militias and PKK not to "terrorize" and take hold of Iraqi Turkmen-majority regions in the area.
 Prime Minister Al-Abadi warned Turkey not to "invade" Iraq, predicting war if they did.
 Al-Abadi, addressing journalists in Baghdad, said, "We warn Turkey if they want to enter Iraq, they will end up becoming fragmented...
 We do not want to fight Turkey.
 We do not want a confrontation with Turkey.
 God forbid, even if we engage in war with them, the Turks will pay a heavy price.
 They will be damaged.
 Yes, we too will be damaged, but whenever a country fights a neighboring country, there will be no winner, both will end up losing."

 On 7 November, Iraq rejected Turkey's proposal to continue running the Bashiqa military camp, no matter if it were formally transferred under the auspices of the coalition forces, and suggested that Turkey hand over control of the camp to Iraq's central government.